-- To master the fundamentals of data communications and networks by gaining knowledge of data transmission concepts. - Analyze the computer network with suitable network protocols and routing algorithms. - Analyze different routing protocols and traffic engineering methods deployed in networking. - Understand networking algorithms
+- To master the fundamentals of data communications and networks by gaining knowledge of data transmission concepts. - Analyze the computer network with suitable network protocols and routing algorithms. - Analyze different routing protocols and traffic engineering methods deployed in networking.

 UNIT I Transmission Networks